andyung17/Fractal-Trees/README.md

 By:Andy, Nick, Hamza

 <h2>Fractal Trees</h2>
 Dan shieffman coding challenge on Fractal Tree's (Object oriented) is how to code a tree like structure utilizing algorithms (recursion) and an object oriented approach.
-Fractal trees can continue infinietly with many branches, with the tree being a set of those branches.
+Fractal trees can continue infinitely with many branches, with the tree being a set of those branches.
 With this coding video and live session, you will learn how to code a Fractal Tree (object oriented)

 <h2>What is a Fractal Tree?</h2>